-Bhutan, the landlocked Mountain Kingdom is bordered by Tibet, China, India, near Nepal and Bangladesh.
-Bhutan is a land of soaring snowcapped peaks, alpine meadows and densely forested hills and ravines abounding in exotic flora and fauna.
-From May to August, hills are covered with an awesome variety of flowers decorated with waterfalls and streams gushing in wild abandon.
+Bhutan, the landlocked mountain kingdom, is bordered by Tibet, China, and India and is near Nepal and Bangladesh.
+Bhutan is a land of soaring snowcapped peaks, alpine meadows, and densely forested hills and ravines abounding in exotic flora and fauna.
+From May to August, hills are covered with an awesome variety of flowers and decorated with waterfalls and streams gushing with wild abandon.

 The kingdom’s recent history begins with a hereditary monarchy that was founded in the 20th century and continued the country’s policy of isolationism.
 It was under the leadership of the third king that Bhutan emerged from its medieval past of serfdom and reclusion.

-Despite the speed of modernization, Bhutan has maintained a policy of careful, controlled policy of development in order to preserve its national identity.
+Despite the speed of modernization, Bhutan has maintained a policy of careful, controlled development in order to preserve its national identity.

-Though known as Bhutan to the outside world, to the Bhutanese, the country is known as Druk Yul, ‘land of the thunder dragon’.
+Though known as Bhutan to the outside world, to the Bhutanese, the country is known as Druk Yul, "the land of the thunder dragon."
 The people are known as the Drukpas.

-Bhutanese are a mongolid race of people who originally migrated into and settled the country in the 7th Century AD.
+Bhutanese are a mongoloid race of people who originally migrated into and settled the country in the 7th century AD.
 A nomadic and pastoral society at first, they gradually turned to agriculture in the fertile valleys.

-There are three main ethnic groups – the Ngalongs in the western and central regions are the descendants of Tibetan immigrants who arrived in Bhutan from the 9th century.
-The Sharchops who live in the east of the country, are recognized as the original inhabitants of Bhutan.
+There are three main ethnic groups in Bhutan: the Ngalongs in the western and central regions are the descendants of Tibetan immigrants who arrived in Bhutan in the 9th century.
+The Sharchops, who live in the east of the country, are recognized as the original inhabitants of Bhutan.
 The third group is known as Lhotshampas.
-They represent the Nepali speaking ethnic group.
+They represent the Nepali-speaking ethnic group.
 The total population of Bhutan is about 600,000.

-Among the rare and exotic faunas found in Bhutan are – Golden Langur, Red Pandas, Black-necked Crane, Snow Leopard, Takin, Musk Deer, Himalayan Brown Bear, Himalayan Marten, and Tiger, hornbills, pheasants, mountain goats and timid blue sheep.
+Among the rare and exotic fauna found in Bhutan are the golden langur, red pandas, black-necked crane, snow leopard, takin, Musk deer, Himalayan brown bear, Himalayan marten, tigers, hornbills, pheasants, mountain goats, and timid blue sheep.

 Land Area (sq.km):38,394